Hwasong-11E: History

-During the military exhibition "Defence Development-2025" held on 4 October 2025, North Korea unveiled Hwasong-11E.
+North Korea unveiled Hwasong-11E at the "Defence Development-2025" opened on 4 October 2025, with the missile's official name written at the warhead.
 It was showcased along with other weapons, including Hwasong-18, Hwasong-19 (later confirmed as Hwasong-20), supersonic cruise missiles and anti-submarine missiles.
-Several days later, on 10 October 2025, North Korea displayed the missile during a military parade.
+Later, North Korea displayed the missile on 10 October 2025, during a military parade.

 An alleged test-fire occurred on 22 October 2025.
+Later, a confirmed test-fire of Hwasong-11E occurred on 4 January 2026.
+The launch related to "the recent geopolitical crisis and complicated international events" according to North Korean state media, suggesting the possible reaction to the US military intervention in Venezuela that resulted in the capture of Nicolás Maduro.